FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 5. Verifies the container exists and is running using structured Docker output formats
 6. Uses the specific pattern for Business Central container operations with explicit parameters
 7. Provides a menu-driven interface for the TDD workflow with options to:
-   - Prepare app source
-   - Compile app
+   - Compile main app
-   - Prepare test app source
    - Compile test app
-   - Publish app
+   - Deploy main app
-   - Publish test app
+   - Deploy test app
    - Run all tests
    - Run specific tests
    - View test results